likeablegeek/ifc2/README.md

 * `IFC2manifest`: Emitted after the manifest is retrieved; the event returns the manifest to the listener as a JSON object.
 * `IFC2msg`: Emmitted when the `ifc2` module needs to send a log message to the calling script; the event returns a JSON object containing the message and the log level of the message to the listener.

-The following is an example of binding an event to the `IFCData` events in a calling scripts:
+The following is an example of binding an event to the `IFC2Data` events in a calling scripts:

 ```
 var IFC2 = require("ifc2");